dmelkk/BioTech/README.md

 # BioTech
 ## Git for BioTech Hackaton

 Hello, everyone!
-We are the team "Smells like Team Spirit" and we want to present our view of supply chain for every marked product
+We are the team "Smells like Team Spirit" and we want to present our view of Traceability for Fashion Industry

 Our presentation contains 3 main topics.
 First of all, we will tell about the problem we are going to solve.
 Then, we are going to speak about our solution.
 And, finally, we will compare our technology with similar popular companies projects.

 ### Problem

 So let's start.
+The production is found all over the world.
+A lot of the producers are difficult to identify and track.
+For all the participants in the production chain this creates uncertainty and risk.
+Mitigating this uncertainty comes at a cost, and the outcome may still be insufficient.
+Main difficulties are establishing reliable suppliers and preventing fraud and counterfeiting.

-We asked ourselves: How can we reduce the cost of DNA-tags checking?
+The obvious solution is to use DNA markers, but there is one huge problem: the cost.
+Each test costs about 250$ and that causes a financial problem.
+So we asked ourselves: How can we reduce the cost of DNA-tags checking?
 And: What if transactions could be verified, recorded and coordinated autonomously without third parties?
 If this could be done, it would eliminate an entire layer of complexity from our global supply chains.
 So we would like to offer another solution for such problems.

-as we know each DNA-sample examination is expensive, and checking of all delivery parts is impossible because of financial side.
+As we said each DNA-sample examination is expensive, and checking of all delivery parts is impossible because of financial side.
 Instead of checking every product of supply we introduce next sequencing:
 It is normal situation that before the raw material gets on the counter as final products it has a lot of stages in different factories.
 For example, T-shirts:

 - Raw material supply
 - Raw material processing
 - Create fabric for the product
 - Product tailoring

 Between all we introduce smart-contracts.
 And to provide the information that every step was successfully passed we are logging the result of each smart-contract into Blockchain.
 For now, stores can easily check all information about products they sell.
 One the other hand, if there are any problems on any step of supplying to the store, top management can easily track at what stage the process has failed

 ### Solution